Phelps Scholars grow academically as they explore together the diversity that shapes our world.

 Fall Course: First Year Seminar

 All Hope College students enroll in a First-Year Seminar (FYS) during the fall semester of their freshman year.
-The purpose of FYS is to introduce students to college-level ways of learning, to engage with primary texts in a discussion format, and to offer support as students transition into college.
-Phelps Scholars take a team taught FYS called Culture, Control and Community that emphasizes cross-cultural understanding and completes the college’s requirement for International Global Learning.
-In an effort to complement the learning taking place in class, Phelps Scholars are required to attend a minimum of one of the field trips during first semester.
+Phelps Scholars take a team-taught FYS called Culture, Control and Community that emphasizes cross-cultural understanding and completes the college’s requirement for International Global Learning.
+In an effort to complement the learning taking place in class, Phelps Scholars are required to attend at least one field trip during first semester.

 In conjunction with the FYS course, each Phelps Scholar spends 18 hours throughout the first semester serving in a local organization dedicated to creating community in the central city of Holland.
-Though not required, many students choose to continue volunteering at the same placement site throughout second semester.
+Though not required, many students choose to continue volunteering throughout the second semester.

-Phelps Scholars work in groups of three to research a topic related to culture, control or community with the purpose of seeking a global understanding of the issue selected.
-The students then give poster presentations at a campus event at the end of the term, and the top five are selected to present at the college’s Celebration of Undergraduate Research in the spring.
+Phelps Scholars work in groups to research a topic related to culture, control or community with the purpose of seeking a global understanding of the issue they select.
+They then present their research via a campus event at the end of the term, and the top five presentations are selected to present at the college’s Celebration of Undergraduate Research and Creative Performance in the spring.

-Hope students benefit from academic advising that begins as early as Orientation weekend and then continues throughout their career until graduation.
-First-year students are advised by their FYS professor and for Phelps Scholars, that means one of the five faculty members who team teach FYS.
+Hope students benefit from academic advising that begins as early as Orientation weekend and continues until graduation.
+First-year students are advised by their FYS professor; for Phelps Scholars, that means one of the five faculty members who team teach FYS.
 We take advising very seriously and spend a great deal of time talking with students about how to succeed in college and in life.

 Spring Semester Course